 Customer Facility Charges.
 The Rental Car Facility is located on approximately 76 acres on the west side of ABQ Airport.
-The City currently has agreements with eight rental car companies operating from the Rental Car Facility ("On-Airport Rental Car Companies").
+The City currently has agreements with five rental car companies operating from the Rental Car Facility ("On-Airport Rental Car Companies").
 All rental car companies serving ABQ Airport are required to transport their customers between the Terminal Building and the Rental Car Facility on a common rental car shuttle bus system.
-There are 1,390 ready/return spaces at the Rental Car Facility.